Thunder vs. Warriors Player Props Betting Odds

 |5.5 (Over: +100)

-- Gilgeous-Alexander has averaged seven assists per game, 1.5 more than Thursday's assist over/under (5.5).
+- Gilgeous-Alexander has averaged 7.0 assists per game this season, 1.5 more than his prop bet for Saturday (5.5).

 Get Gilgeous-Alexander gear at Fanatics!